APA Style Guide

 DOCUMENTING INFORMATION FOUND ON THE WORLD WIDE WEB

-For a specific page or document in a Web site you need to note both the date of creation of the document and page address as well as the day that you accessed it:
+For a specific page or document in a Web site you need to note the date of creation of the document and page address from which it was retrieved:

 Bishop, M., Cameron, C.L., Collins, C.A., Danoff-Burg, S., Kirk, S.B., Stanton, A.L., Sharon, C.L. & Sworowski, L.A.
 (2000).